MicrosoftDocs/powerbi-docs/powerbi-docs/developer/custom-visual-develop-tutorial.md

 * If you're not signed up for **Power BI Pro**, [sign up for a free trial](https://powerbi.microsoft.com/en-us/pricing/) before you begin.
 * You need [Visual Studio Code](https://www.visualstudio.com/) installed.
-* You need [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) version 4 or later.
+* You need [Windows PowerShell](https://docs.microsoft.com/en-us/powershell/scripting/setup/installing-windows-powershell?view=powershell-6) version 4 or later for windows users OR the **Terminal** for OSX users.

 ## Setting up the developer environment